-If you have included an Intel® or Qualcomm Atheros combo module is on (i.e. the system is not in Airplane Mode) before installing the driver.
+If you have included an Intel®, Qualcomm Atheros (Combo) module or AD Wireless LAN/Bluetooth combo module make sure it is on (i.e. the system is not in Airplane Mode) before installing the driver.

 Make sure you install the drivers in the order indicated in Table 4 - 1, on page 4 - 4.

-Note that you need to install both the WLAN & Bluetooth drivers for the WLAN & Bluetooth Combo modules.
+You will need to install both the WLAN and Bluetooth drivers for all the combo modules.
+The Wireless LAN drivers are installed as follows: